 The only way for our body to get Omega 3 is through foods we eat.
 But I also take Omega 3,6,9 capsules topped with a heavy love for oily fish, like salmon.

-Other foods contacting high levels of Omega 3 are…
+Other seeds contacting high levels of Omega 3 are…

 Again a great source of Omega 3, Chia seeds are also rich in antioxidants and full of fibre, magnesium, zinc, iron and most importantly for me, calcium.